aniruddhballal/VenPay/README.md

 - [ ] TASK 250: work on updateproductcard - revamp the whole thing - make it classy like the productdetails/display page and then THEN THEN AFTER THAT apply the revamp to addproductcard (which i might have to start from scratch) - throwback to TASK 37.
 - [ ] TASK 251: do we need inline editing on the main dashboard page? also, should every field in the compact product card have its own save/cancel buttons? its not like that for user profile editing - right? its not the usual model either (for editing details)
 - [ ] TASK 252: delete button for a product that accessible, on the main dashboard?
-- [ ] TASK 253: New flow: dashboard will have requests, and
+- [ ] TASK 253: New flow: dashboard will have requests, and product mgmt/list rendered onclick. dont display both at the same time, one below the other.
+- [ ] TASK 254: was it a good decision to use MUI? was normal css better? should have shifted to tailwind or something else?

 </details>